 Superman’s brightly colored image is accompanied by images of a drooling brown canine, a little red fire hydrant, a Yellow Cab, and a skyscraper.
-Also featured are images of birds, one being a pigeon — a typical citizen of the urban landscape — and a goose, which would most certainly be found in the pond in Central Park.
+Also featured are images of birds, one of which being a pigeon — a typical citizen of the urban landscape — and a goose, which would most certainly be found in the pond in Central Park.

 At the bottom of this work, right underneath the drooling brown canine, is a clever Basquiat play on words changing Superman’s sobriquet into the “MAN OF STEAL,” as opposed to the man of an appropriate metal alloy that traditionally inhabits his well known title.

 As is normal, other disparate elements that seem to have no discernible relation to the other are featured.
-Among them are words one would find on a weekly grocery list, like EGGS, BACON, and ICE CREAM.
-But we also find references to Superman’s X-RAY VISION, the fictional GOTHAM city, and his oppositional relation to CRIME, and HOODS (as in hoodlums).
+Among them are words one would find on a weekly grocery list like EGGS, BACON, and ICE CREAM.
+But we also find references to Superman’s X-RAY VISION, the fictional GOTHAM city, and his oppositional relation to CRIME and HOODS (as in hoodlums).

-Metropolis is the squeaky clean burg in which Clark Kent and his costumed alter ego reside, but it’s Batman’s Gotham city that Basquiat name drops.
+Metropolis is the squeaky clean burg in which Clark Kent and his costumed alter ego reside, but it’s Batman’s Gotham city instead that Basquiat name drops.
 It’s conceivable this was done as a remark on the similarities the artist found between Batman’s grimy hometown and New York in the 1980s, as the name is used in other Basquiat works.

 Batman & Robin

 Created by artist Bob Kane and writer Bill Finger, the caped crusader known as Batman made his first comic book appearance in Detective Comics #27 (November 1939).
-A year after the dark knight’s debut, Kane and Finger introduced Batman’s sidekick, Robin the Boy Wonder, in Detective Comics #38 (April 1940).
+A year after the Dark Knight’s debut, Kane and Finger introduced Batman’s sidekick, Robin the Boy Wonder, in Detective Comics #38 (April 1940).

 DC’s dynamic duo and, to a lesser extent, Gotham City appear together in this untitled Basquiat piece created on butcher paper.
 Unlike the Superman drawing, it boasts a level of cohesion that seems almost rare for Basquiat, inasmuch as it’s almost devoid of elements not keeping with the comics-related subject matter.